Engin-Boot/pong-stage-ektasaini/Stage0/buy_and_pay.md

 ## Feature

-This module will help user upgarding his game by buying new stuff.
+This module will help the user in upgrading by buying new stuff.

 ## Acceptance Criteria

 ### Scenario: buy and pay

-  Given the user wants to buy new baord, paddle or ball
+  Given the user wants to buy a new board, paddle or ball

   When the user clicks on "buy"